eljefe303030/Melius/THP/ReadMe.md

 16. [Dark Universe Overtime patch Selective Assignments](https://www.nexusmods.com/starfield/mods/15948) Adds options to disable DUO and vanilla missions by category, a roleplay mode that unlocks categories when you have basic skill or background requirements and an option to limit DUO missions that target Crimson Fleet.
 If your mission board is empty, you don't meet the requirements for the missions.
 You can turn off this feature in the game settings but you'll then need to wait 48hr UT (e.g. 2 hrs on Earth's moon Luna), then travel back to the mission board, as changing location matters in certain scenarios.
 17. [Starfield Engine Fixes - SFSE](https://www.nexusmods.com/starfield/mods/10457) Fixes bugs and adds new features to the game engine.
 The settings that have been changed are stored in the `StarfieldEngineFixesCustom.ini` file, which is located in the path `\mods\-Starfield Engine Fixes - SFSE - Resource - Settings\SFSE\Plugins`.
 Most are self explanatory, see mod page for more detailed descriptions **Note, the settings change how rotate works in Outpost building, as well as using a rotate button, you can now move around the object to rotate it.
 This gives better control.
 It also disables automatic reloading of weapons.**
 18. [Starfield Smithing](https://www.nexusmods.com/starfield/mods/15199) Upgrade the Quality Tiers of your weapons with resources and manufacturing components instead of credits.
 Reroll and install Legendary Effects with X-tech only.
 Attach Upgrade Modules with a simple Manufacturing component instead of credits.
-19. [Flashy(JoeR) - Receiver Failures](https://www.nexusmods.com/starfield/mods/16593) Adds a new gameplay mechanic where your guns could possibly break, rendering them useless until you repair them at a weapons bench.
-20. [Flashy(JoeR) - Spaceships Plus](https://www.nexusmods.com/starfield/mods/17034) A mod for people who want things to feel a little more hands-on, when it comes to your ship, like other popular space sims.
-21. [Flashy(JoeR) - Hardcore Encumbrance](https://www.nexusmods.com/starfield/mods/16763) Adds "realism-adjacent" modifiers to carry capacity and the effects of encumbrance.
+19. [Flashy(JoeR) - Hardcore Encumbrance](https://www.nexusmods.com/starfield/mods/16763) Adds "realism-adjacent" modifiers to carry capacity and the effects of encumbrance.
-22. [Apotheosis - Powers Overhaul](https://www.nexusmods.com/starfield/mods/12984) This mod overhauls how the Starborn powers are activated and adds a Starpower perk tree.
+20. [Apotheosis - Powers Overhaul](https://www.nexusmods.com/starfield/mods/12984) This mod overhauls how the Starborn powers are activated and adds a Starpower perk tree.
-23. [Atmospheric Audio](https://www.nexusmods.com/starfield/mods/16239) This mod runs a detection system in the background that adjusts the audio mix based on where you are.
+21. [Atmospheric Audio](https://www.nexusmods.com/starfield/mods/16239) This mod runs a detection system in the background that adjusts the audio mix based on where you are.
 Inside a sealed station or your ship, everything sounds normal.
 Step outside onto an airless surface and the mix shifts, sounds become muffled, like you're out there in a suit with limited audio feedback.
-24. [Magic Boost Disabler - Immersive Boost Pack Behavior](https://www.nexusmods.com/starfield/mods/12776) Prevents Boost Packs from magically appearing when your spacesuit is hidden.
+22. [Magic Boost Disabler - Immersive Boost Pack Behavior](https://www.nexusmods.com/starfield/mods/12776) Prevents Boost Packs from magically appearing when your spacesuit is hidden.
-25. [Fast Travel Restrictions](https://www.nexusmods.com/starfield/mods/9155) Fast Travel Restrictions transforms the way you travel in Starfield by removing most forms of instant fast travel and forcing the player to rely on their ship for navigation.
+23. [Fast Travel Restrictions](https://www.nexusmods.com/starfield/mods/9155) Fast Travel Restrictions transforms the way you travel in Starfield by removing most forms of instant fast travel and forcing the player to rely on their ship for navigation.
 Can be turned off/configured in the main game settings.
-26. [HONKCORE - Dynamic Custom HUD Overhaul](https://www.nexusmods.com/starfield/mods/16993) Configurable HUD for Starfield.
+24. [HONKCORE - Dynamic Custom HUD Overhaul](https://www.nexusmods.com/starfield/mods/16993) Configurable HUD for Starfield.
 New Widgets include ECG heartbeat vitals, tactical radar, CBRN threat display, boot sequence and more.
 Download presets or [make your own](https://relay.samich.dev/)
-27. [Transfer Spaceships Across Universes - SFSE](https://www.nexusmods.com/starfield/mods/13449) SFSE plugin that allows you to export and import spaceships (both layout and interior decoration).
+25. [Transfer Spaceships Across Universes - SFSE](https://www.nexusmods.com/starfield/mods/13449) SFSE plugin that allows you to export and import spaceships (both layout and interior decoration).
 The mod is Console based, there is no UI, see mode page for usage.
-28. [Better Spaceship Interaction Distance](https://www.nexusmods.com/starfield/mods/12641) Changes docking and looting distance to 55.
+26. [Better Spaceship Interaction Distance](https://www.nexusmods.com/starfield/mods/12641) Changes docking and looting distance to 55.
 Increases distance you can access the cargo on the ground to 2000.
+27. [TN's Textile Perk Restored (Clothing System Overhaul)](https://www.nexusmods.com/starfield/mods/10676) Make clothing more useful and more engaging.
+Upgrade your clothing, decorate your space suit, and accessorize to your heart's content.

 ## Optional Mods